Skip to content

 Custom agents, skills, and plugins are GitHub Copilot's three extensibility layers — agents codify team workflows, skills teach Copilot specialized tasks via progressive disclosure, and plugins bundle everything into shareable packages.

-Custom Agents
+Custom agents

 Define CUSTOM-AGENT-NAME.md files under .github/agents/ to create specialized agents with their own tools, MCP servers, and instructions.
-Agents become available in the coding agent on GitHub.com, coding agent in IDEs, and GitHub Copilot CLI.
+Agents then become available in the coding agent on GitHub.com, coding agent in IDEs, and GitHub Copilot CLI.

-Agent Skills
+Agent skills

 The Agent Skills specification defines the open standard.
 The microsoft/skills repository provides Azure SDK-specific skills and plugin packages.

-Prompt Files
+Prompt files

 Plugins

-Plugin marketplace management (VS Code 1.113+): The Chat: Manage Plugin Marketplaces command lists configured marketplaces with options to browse, locate directories, and remove plugins.
+Plugin marketplace management arrived in VS Code 1.113+.
+The Chat: Manage Plugin Marketplaces command lists configured marketplaces, with options to browse them, locate their directories, and remove plugins.
 URL handler installation uses the format vscode://chat-plugin/install?source=<source>.

-Custom Instructions
+Custom instructions

 • Path-specific instructions: NAME.instructions.md in .github/instructions/ applies only to matching file paths